yuan-yin-truly/BayesianCART/README.md

 ![f](http://chart.apis.google.com/chart?cht=tx&chl=$P(T|X,Y){\propto}P(Y|X,T)P(T)$)

-To use MCMC to sample from the posterior, the authors proposed a few ways to propose new trees in sampling kernel, but we have only implemented the following 3:
+To use MCMC to sample from the posterior, the authors proposed a few ways to propose new trees as the sampling kernel, but we have only implemented the following 3:
 * **Grow**: randomly pick a leaf node and split.
 In our case, we pick a leaf node and sample a TF to split it.
 If that TF has appeared in the ancestors of the leaf, we record down the splitting value at that ancestor, and sample a splitting value at the leaf different from that ancestral value.
 Also, we do not pick value that will result in a leaf with less than n data samples.
 Default setting of n is 20.
 * **Prune**: close two leaf nodes and make their parent a new leaf.
 * **Change**: pick an internal node and reassign a splitting rule.
 Similar to what we implement in Grow step, we ensure the resampled TF and splitting value have not occurred in the nodes among ancestors and offspring, and resampling will not result in leaf with too few samples.